Jump to Recipe

 • Add the oats to a blender and blend to a flour like consistency.

-• Add all of the remaining ingredients and blend till combined around 5-10 seconds (don’t overblend as it can lead to a tough batter, some banana chunks are fine)
+• Add all of the ingredients to a blender and blend until combined (don’t overblend as it can lead to a tough batter, some banana chunks are fine)

 • Grease or line a loaf tin (9”x5”) then pour the batter in (optional to top with an extra banana for decoration) and cook for 50 – 60 minutes (do the toothpick test or just by eye).

-• Cool in the tin for 5 mins before removing and leaving to cool on an airing rack for one hour before cutting.
+• Cool in the tin for 5 mins before removing and leaving to cool on an airing rack for one hour before cutting in to ~8 slices.

 • Serve however you like (we love it warm with some coconut oil or almond butter spread on it)